skmur/onefish-twofish/README.md

 ### replication

 To reproduce, run files in this order:
-1. `./input-data/get-prompts.py`: filters English Wikipedia to remove people and disambiguation pages, outputs 100 prompts for each prompting strategy
+1. `get-prompts.py`: filters English Wikipedia to remove people and disambiguation pages, outputs 150 prompts (color task) or 1800 prompts (concept task) for each prompting strategy
+- Outputs prompts to task directory `./input-data/`
-    - Color task:
+2. Color task:
-        1. `./replicate color task/[model_name].py`: queries model for two color associations for each word in `./input-data/colorref.csv`, computes internal deltaE for these responses, and queries model for expected population agreement for 2nd sample of association
+    a. `run_experiments.py`: queries model for two color associations for each word in `./input-data/colorref.csv`, computes internal deltaE for these responses, and queries model for expected population agreement for 2nd sample of association
+    b. `process-color`
-        2. `./replicate color task/analyze-data.py`: compute population deltaE based off block1 and block2 associations, plot population deltaE vs internal deltaE
+    c. `analyze-color-data.py`: compute population deltaE based off block1 and block2 associations, plot population deltaE vs internal deltaE
-    - Concept task:
+3. Concept task:
-        1. Data generation: `./replicate concept task/[model_name].py` queries model for which one of two word choices is more similar to a target
+    a.
+Data generation: `run_experiments.py` queries model for which one of two word choices is more similar to a target
-        - Outputs data to `./replicate concept task/output-data/` in format of subject,condition,category,target,choice1,choice2,response1,response2
+        - Outputs data to `./output-data/concept-task` in format of ['model_name', 'temperature', 'subject_num', 'concept_category', 'target', 'choice1', 'choice2', 'generation1', 'answer1', 'generation2', 'answer2', 'prompt']
+    b.
+Determining selected answer choice for models generations: `gpt4o.py`.
+Some of the models' generations do not match either choice1 or choice2, so we use gpt-4o to process these generations to determine the model's choice.
+        - If there's a mismatch between previously determined 'answer1' or 'answer2' values, impute with gpt-4o response and set 'gpt_response1', 'gpt_response2' to TRUE accordingly
-        2. Data formatting: `./replicate concept task/human-concepts-replication.Rmd` takes in model responses from previous step and reformats it for the Chinese Restaurant Process (CRP) model.
+    c.
+Data formatting for CRP model: `./replicate concept task/human-concepts-replication.Rmd` takes in model responses from previous step and reformats it for the Chinese Restaurant Process (CRP) model.
-        - Outputs data to `./replicate concept task/output-data/ in format: Index,Concept,ID,Question,ChoiceNumber, where Concept = target, ID=subject, Question = choice1 + " " + choice 2, ChoiceNumber = binary representation of subject's response as either choice1 (0) or choice2 (1)
+        - Outputs data to `./replicate concept task/output-data/` in format: Index,Concept,ID,Question,ChoiceNumber, where Concept = target, ID=subject, Question = choice1 + " " + choice 2, ChoiceNumber = binary representation of subject's response as either choice1 (0) or choice2 (1)
-        3. Running model: `./replicate concept task/Chinese Restaurant Model/Main.py` takes in formatted response data from previous step and runs CRP (using Model.py)
+    d.
+Running model: `./replicate concept task/Chinese Restaurant Model/Main.py` takes in formatted response data from previous step and runs CRP (using Model.py)
         - Outputs main clustering results in format ["Concept", "Iteration", "S_Chao1", "NumberOfPeople", "NumberOfTrials", "Prior", "Tables", "Alpha", "Posterior", "Chain", "ProbabilityOfSameTable"] to `./replicate concept task/Chinese Restaurant Model/`
         - Outputs each participant's MAP Table (for use in TSNE visualization) in format ["ID", "Table", "Concept"] to `./replicate concept task/Chinese Restaurant Model/`
-        4. Analysis: `./replicate concept task/human-concepts-replication.Rmd`
+    e.
+Analysis: `./replicate concept task/human-concepts-replication.Rmd`